From Year 4, pupils follow courses in the core curriculum subjects of English, Mathematics and Science.

 From Year 4, alongside the core curriculum subjects of English, Mathematics and Science, we teach pupils language and humanity subjects.

 Pupils learn French in a fun and stimulating environment.
-They build on the beginnings made from Year 1 and from Year 4, they are taught by a specialist teacher Miss Barber, with support from a native-speaker French assistant.
-Pupils enjoy using the ICT suite in the French class room to carry out a variety of projects including writing stories on-line, carrying out research projects, creating power-point presentations, making films and accessing a number of language and interactive websites.
+They build on the beginnings made from Year 1 and from Year 4, they are taught by a specialist teacher, Mrs Buckley, with support from a native-speaker French assistant.
+Pupils enjoy using the ICT suite in the French classroom to carry out a variety of projects including writing stories on-line, carrying out research projects, creating power-point presentations, making films and accessing a number of language and interactive websites.

 Latin is taught from Year 6, following the Cambridge First Latin Course, learning vocabulary and beginning to understand the basic structure of the language.